3

 8

 • Yes the jatA or bun etc is a type of shikha Only.
-Vashistha etc were staunch vedics Mar 30, 2018 at 13:52
+Vashistha etc were staunch vedics Commented Mar 30, 2018 at 13:52

 • @Rakesh Joshi But doesn't Shikha require the entire head to be shaved, except the hair on the sahasrara part?